camunda-community-hub/zeebe-cherry-runtime/README.md

 * A farm of runtime, all are managed from one single page

-* For developpers, a library is avaiable to generate element-templates for Connectors and Workers
+* For developpers, a library is available to generate element-templates for Connectors and Workers

 ![Cherry Runtime Overview](doc/images/Architecture.png)